elastic/elastic-agent/docs/elastic-agent-gke-autopilot.md

 # GKE Observability with Elastic Agent

-Goal of this document is to assist users to Kubernetes Observability of Autopilot Google Kubernetes Engine Clusters (Autopilot GKE) with Elastic Agent.
-Monitoring, observing and alerting of Google Kubernetes Cluster made easy with following simple steps.
-Elastic Agent is installed as daemonset inside Google Kubernetes Cluster and will send metrics/ logs to a configured Elastic Cloud instance.
+The goal of this document is to assist users to Kubernetes Observability of Autopilot Google Kubernetes Engine Clusters (Autopilot GKE) with Elastic Agent.
+Monitoring, observing and alerting of a Google Kubernetes Cluster made easy with the following simple steps.
+Elastic Agent is installed as daemonset inside Google Kubernetes Cluster and will send metrics/logs to a configured Elastic Cloud instance.

 > Elastic Agent can be configured with multiple output setups, as part of this demo we will use Elastic Cloud